 Email William Wolf:

 The William Wolf Film and Theater Interview Collection (1972-1998) is part of the Rodgers and Hammerstein Archives of Recorded Sound at the New York Library for the Performing Arts.

 Mr. Wolf served two terms as chairman of the New York Film Critics Circle.
 He is a member of the National Society of Film Critics, the New York Critics Online, and the Online Film Critics Society.
 He formerly served four years as President of the Drama Desk, a society of writers on the Broadway and off-Broadway theater, and is a member of The American Theatre Critics Association, The Internatioanl Association of Theatre Critics, P.E.N., and the American Association of University Professors.
 He has covered film festivals throughout the world, including those in Cannes, Moscow, Budapest, Berlin, Toronto and New York, and has served on the juries of the Chicago and Miami film festivals.
 During his career he has interviewed many luminaries of film, theater and the world of entertainment.

-At New York University, he was known for his courses on Film as Literature in the English Department and Cinema and Literature in the French Department.
-He now teaches independently The William Wolf Movie Preview Course at Lincoln Center's Francesca Beale Theater.
+At New York University, he was known for his courses on Film as Literature in the English Department and Cinema and Literature in the French Department, and is now Visiting Scholar at NYU.
+He currently teaches independently The William Wolf Movie Preview Course at Lincoln Center's Francesca Beale Theater.